avassdal/Sonarr/AI_MATCHING_SUMMARY.md

 - Preserves existing behavior for standard releases

 ### 2. Provider Abstraction
-- Support for multiple AI providers (OpenAI, Anthropic)
+- Support for multiple AI providers (OpenAI, Anthropic, Google Gemini)
 - Easy to add more providers in the future
 - Provider-specific API handling encapsulated